KirillRepinArt/ChatGPT-UI/README.md

 Couple of notes.
 1. For 'Clear history' button, the buttons 'Cancel' and 'Confirm' are now permanently present above 'Clear history' button.
 2. If this style works for you and you would like to keep using it, I suggest caution when updating TexGen.
 The changes in the main repo might affect the names of the groups I've targeted with CSS, which would result in Chat-GPT style not working properly.
+3. This style doesn't work properly on mobile.